-If tracking URL sessions are not showing up in the sources report as expected, verify the following:
+If tracking URL sessions are not showing up on the Sources tab in your traffic analytics as expected, verify the following:

 - Sessions will only appear in the sources report if the tracking URL has been viewed at least once during the time frame of the current view.
 Click on the dropdown at the top of the sources report to change the time frame.

 - Make sure that the HubSpot tracking code is installed on the page that the tracking URL is linking to.
 Tracking URLs will not record page views for pages without the tracking code, such as pages external from your website, PDFs, images, and documents.

 - Check that the tracking URL was created with the right parameters and correctly formatted URL.